 Should you sell your home first and then buy a new one?
 Or should you buy a new home before you sell?
 There is no right or wrong answer to this as the decision to buy a new home or sell one’s home first differs from person to person and every situation is unique.
 Let’s have a look at a few situations that might help you decide.

-The downside of not buying the home first is that you might have to move in a short-term rental in case you do not find something of your choice.
+The downside of not buying the home first is that you might have to move into a short-term rental in case you do not find something of your choice.
 Moving into a rental property or living with friends or family even for a short while becomes difficult, especially if there are children involved.
 Not to mention the process of looking for property becomes stressful when there is a bidding war and at the same time, the clock is ticking.

 You risk owning two homes including mortgages, utilities, property taxes, etc. if you buy a new property first but are not able to sell the old one.
 This makes the task of selling your current home more taxing and at times distressing.
 Besides, banks rarely ‘bridge finance’ a property if it does not have a bona fide Agreement of Purchase and Sale on it.

-Not to mention that if you bought the property first, there's a good chance that as you get closer to the moving day you might be willing to take any offer, which might not be the best you can get.
-However, a good realtor should be a trusted advisor who would keep his clients out of such situations.
+Not to mention that if you bought the property first, there’s a good chance that as you get closer to the moving day you might be willing to take any offer, which might not be the best you can get.

 As per our experience, one usually prominent issue in such cases is the pricing of the property.
 So make sure the price is right when you list and don’t compare yourself to your neighbours and what they got for their house three or four months ago.
 Be realistic.

 In addition, it is also advisable to keep the closing date of selling the house long enough, around 60-90 days for those who have not bought a property before to avoid last moment jitters.